wifisensing/PicoScenes-github-pages/docs/userManual/features_pricing.md

 ### SDR Support: NI USRP Hardware and HackRF One

 One of the major highlights of the PicoScenes platform is its built-in high-performance software baseband implementation of the 802.11 PHY, which *supports the 802.11a/g/n/ac/ax/be protocols, 4096-QAM, up to 320 MHz CBW, and LDPC codecs*.
-Developed in C++, it leverages the multi-threading, BLAS library, and AVX2 instruction set for accelerated processing.
+Developed in C++, it leverages multi-threading, the BLAS library, and the AVX2 instruction set for accelerated processing.

 | Feature | Description | Free | Pro |
 |---------|-------------|------|-----|